webpack/webpack.js.org/src/content/api/cli.md

 ### Cascade Options

-Sometime we want to add a option conditionally to an existing script, without writing writing the same script again so we can cascade option to it with just using `--` before the option and access it in our config file.
+CLI allows to provide variables by adding `--` before the variable name and value.
+You can access such variables in the configuration file.

 For npm: